 Software and CAD Applications

 CAD software and other design tools now incorporate algorithms that automatically calculate the diameter of circles and circular features.
-These tools streamline the design process, allowing engineers and designers to quickly determine the dimensions of circular components.
-Furthermore, these software applications can simulate real-world conditions, ensuring that the calculated diameters are accurate and reliable.
+So these tools streamline the design process, allowing engineers and designers to quickly determine the dimensions of circular components.
+Beyond that, these software applications can simulate real-world conditions, ensuring that the calculated diameters are accurate and reliable.

 Data Analysis and Statistical Methods